During our trip to Israel, we visited fantastic the Bahá’í Gardens, located in Haifa town on the Mediterranean shoreline.

 And trust me… I didn’t know about them until I saw the gardens and heard a story from our guide Tanja Ben Haim Marcetic!

-The Bahá’í gardens are not ordinary gardens.
+The Bahá’í Gardens are no ordinary gardens.
 It is the holiest site of the Bahá’í faith.

 And today one of the most visited touristic attractions in Haifa and Israel as well.